Chapter 17

 Laureal passed the rifle to her mother who in turn took the rear guard position.

-Taking point, John signaled for Cody to bring Ellie along as he left the path and headed away from the river and into the shelter of the forest.
+Taking point, John signaled for Cody to bring Ellie along as he left the path and headed away from the river and into the shelter of the wood.

 Laureal and Mia had to work hard, for although the ground lay mostly flat, dead branches buried beneath the snow caused the sled to rock side to side, a few being large enough to cause a rollover if not counteracted.
 Emma did not ride but walked behind.
 The dogs walked directly behind Emma, having been ordered to do so.
 And Jessie brought up the rear.